urbanjost/M_intrinsics/docs/intrinsics.md

 - **command**
-  : If **command** is present, the entire command line that was used
-    to invoke the program is stored into it.
+  : If **command** is present, the entire command line that was used to invoke the program is stored into it.
 If the command cannot be determined, **command** is assigned all blanks.

 - **length**
   : If **length** is present, it is assigned the length of the command line.
   It is system-dependent as to whether trailing blanks will be counted.

-    If the command length cannot be determined, a length of 0 is assigned.
+  : If the command length cannot be determined, a length of 0 is assigned.

 - **status**
-  : Shall be of type _integer_ and of default kind.
-If **status**
-    is present, it is assigned 0 upon success of the command, **-1** if **command** is too short to store the command line, or a positive value in case of an error.
+  : If **status** is present, it is assigned 0 upon success of the command, **-1** if **command** is too short to store the command line, or a positive value in case of an error.

 - **errmsg**
-  : It is assigned a processor-dependent explanatory message if the
-    command retrieval fails.
+  : It is assigned a processor-dependent explanatory message if the command retrieval fails.
 Otherwise, it is unchanged.

 ### **Examples**